Wexford Senior Hurling Championship: Teams

+2025 Teams

 Honours

 The winning team is presented with the Dr. R. J. Bowe Cup.
 A native of Enniscorthy, Bowe served as team doctor to the Wexford senior hurling team for a period of 25 years from the 1960s until the late 1980s.

 The Wexford Senior Hurling Championship winners qualify for the subsequent Leinster Senior Club Hurling Championship.
 A team representing Wexford has won the provincial title on 10 occasions.

 The Wexford County Championship is an integral part of the wider Leinster Senior Club Hurling Championship.
 The winners of the Wexford county final join the champions of the other hurling counties to contest the provincial championship.